node-machine/machinepack-boilerplate/README.md

 ![node-machine logo](http://node-machine.org/images/machine-anthropomorph-for-white-bg.png)
 # machinepack-boilerplate

 This template exists to make it easier for you to get started writing a machinepack and the machines contained in it.
-One machine (i.e. sayHello) is provided as a fully commented example.
+One machine (i.e. `say-hello`) is provided as a fully commented example.

 For more information about machinepacks and machines, check out http://node-machine.org.

+> Done this before?
+Check out the yeoman generator: https://github.com/node-machine/generator-machinepack

 ## Getting Started